stryker-mutator/stryker-karma-runner/README.md

 ## Configuring

-You can either configure the karma test runner from the `stryker.conf.js` file or from the command line.
+You can either configure the karma test runner using the command line or by providing it in the `stryker.conf.js` file.
-This README describes how to do use the `stryker.conf.js` config file.
+This README describes how to use the `stryker.conf.js` config file.

 ### Load the plugin

 In order to use the `stryker-karma-runner` it must me loaded in the stryker mutation testing framework via the stryker configuration.
-Easiest is to *not have a `plugins` section* from your config file.
-That way, all node_modules starting with `stryker-` will be loaded.
+The easiest way to achieve this, is *not have a `plugins` section* in your config file.
+That way, all `node_modules` starting with `stryker-` will be loaded.

 If you do decide to choose specific modules, don't forget to add `'stryker-karma-runner'` to the list of plugins to load.